 The coronavirus (COVID-19) pandemic poses a significant threat to people’s health and huge disruption to businesses.
 People professionals will need to rapidly adapt their practices and procedures to suit the current situation but also to ensure their business continuity and viability.
 Part of this response could involve redundancies.
-The nature of the virus will mean that employers must consider adapting their usual redundancy procedures, especially considering the new furlough leave which has been introduced by the government under the Coronavirus Job Retention Scheme.
-Below, we have outlined how the Coronavirus Job Retention Scheme impacts on redundancy procedures.
+The nature of the virus will mean that employers must consider adapting their usual redundancy procedures, especially considering the ability to furlough employees under the Coronavirus Job Retention Scheme.
+Below, we have outlined how the Coronavirus Job Retention Scheme affects redundancy procedures.

 For more specific questions relating to coronavirus, visit our Coronavirus hub.

-How does the Coronavirus Job Retention Scheme impact on redundancy procedures?
+How does the Coronavirus Job Retention Scheme affect redundancy procedures?

-On 20 March 2020, the UK Government announced the implementation of the Coronavirus Job Retention Scheme, to help businesses deal with the economic consequences of the Coronavirus (COVID-19) pandemic and consequent social distancing measures in force.
-Details of the scheme are set out in HMRC Guidance Notes (two for employers, one offering guidance on the scheme and one on calculating wages, and one for employees), and a Treasury Direction, and periodic updates.
+On 20 March 2020, the UK Government announced the implementation of the Coronavirus Job Retention Scheme, to help businesses deal with the economic consequences of the Coronavirus (COVID-19) pandemic and consequent lockdown measures.
+Details of the scheme are set out in HMRC Guidance Notes (for both employers and employees), a Treasury Direction, and periodic updates.
 The Scheme aimed to help employers whose operations have been severely affected by coronavirus until it ends on 31 October.

 The usual rules around redundancy have not been changed.
 However, whilst the furlough scheme is in place (until the end of October) there are some additional considerations to be borne in mind, such as:

 - Logistical issues which will need to be overcome if redundancy consultation processes take place remotely with staff who are furloughed.

 - Organisations will have to think carefully about ensuring that redundancy pooling and selection criteria are fair.
-In particular, if an organisation is proposing to select staff for redundancy based purely on the fact that they are furloughed, there is a risk (depending on the reasons for staff having been placed on furlough in the first place, and the selection process that was used to do this) that this approach may give rise to an unfair or even discriminatory redundancy process and/or dismissals.
+In particular, if an organisation is proposing to select staff for redundancy based purely on the fact that they are furloughed, there is a risk that this approach may give rise to an unfair or even discriminatory redundancy process and/or dismissals.
+The extent of the risk will depend on the reasons for staff having been placed on furlough in the first place, and the selection process that was used to do this.

-- Redundancy dismissals may be an unfair dismissal, if they take place in circumstances where an employer could have retained the employee on furlough if possible and the Job retention bonus explained below.
+- Redundancy dismissals may be an unfair dismissal, if they take place in circumstances where an employer did not properly consider alternatives, including retaining the employee on furlough if possible and the Job retention bonus explained below.

 An important point to bear in mind is that new Government guidance is being published on an almost weekly basis and fundamental changes have been made since the first guidance notes were published.
 This means it is important for businesses to keep matters under close review.

 However, the question of whether and/or when a genuine redundancy situation has arisen, may not be entirely straightforward.
 For example, to what extent will employers be expected to leave staff on furlough and claim the staff costs associated with doing so from the scheme, rather than making those staff redundant whilst the scheme remains operational?
-Would making redundancies whilst the scheme is operational make those redundancies more likely to be substantively and/or procedurally unfair, unless the employer had a particularly compelling redundancy situation?
-Alternatively, could serving staff with notice of redundancy whilst they are furloughed constitute an “abuse” of the scheme that would result in any grants paid by the government being withdrawn?
-Unfortunately, the Guidance Notes do not offer much insight or reassurance on this point, other than to state your employer can still make you redundant while you’re on furlough or afterwards; and further clarification from the government on this issue would be welcome.
+Does making redundancies whilst the scheme is operational make those redundancies more likely to be substantively and/or procedurally unfair, unless the employer had a particularly compelling redundancy situation?
+Alternatively, does serving staff with notice of redundancy whilst they are furloughed constitute an “abuse” of the scheme that would result in any grants paid by the Government being withdrawn?
+The Government have confirmed that employers can still make furloughed employees redundant but have urged employers to avoid making redundancies if they can.

-Presumably the picture will be more straightforward once the scheme comes to an end, and employers are faced with making contributions to furlough pay, and will keep the question of whether they are able to bring staff back to work, or whether redundancies may be necessary.
-In these circumstances, the Guidance Notes are clear that redundancies may be a necessity: when the government ends the scheme [employers] must make a decision, depending on [their] circumstances, as to whether employees can return to their duties [and] if not, it may be necessary to consider termination of employment (redundancy).
+As the scheme nears its an end on 31 October, and employers are faced with making contributions to furlough pay, and will keep the question of whether staff can be brought back to work under review, or whether redundancies may be necessary.
+The Guidance Notes are clear that redundancies may be a necessity: as the scheme nears its end employers must make a decision, depending on their circumstances, as to whether employees can return to their duties and, if not, it may be necessary to consider alternatives or ultimately termination of employment (redundancy).
 In such cases, the usual employment law rules would apply in relation to the substantive and procedural fairness of any such redundancy process.

-The usual obligation to consult staff about any redundancy proposals and allow them to comment on these before they are finalised, and rules about what a fair consultation should entail, will continue to apply irrespective of whether staff are furloughed or not.
+The usual obligation to consult staff both individually and collectively about any redundancy proposals and allow them to comment on these before they are finalised, and rules about what a fair consultation should entail, will continue to apply irrespective of whether staff are furloughed or not.
 Though the question of what a fair process will look like in the circumstances may be slightly different.

-Employees and staff representatives will still be allowed to 'accompany' colleagues to redundancy meetings even if they themselves are furloughed, as the latest edition of the employer's guidance on the coronavirus job retention scheme confirms that 'whilst on furlough, employees who are union or non-union representatives may undertake duties for the purpose of individual or collective representation of employees or other workers.'
+Employees and staff representatives will still be allowed to 'accompany' colleagues to redundancy meetings even if they themselves are furloughed, as the updated employer's guidance on the coronavirus job retention scheme confirms that 'whilst on furlough, employees who are union or non-union representatives may undertake duties for the purpose of individual or collective representation of employees or other workers.'